RonniKahalani/PAOCards/README.md

 - Card = 9 of Hearts.

 #### Second card (star-jumps on):
-- You remember Michelle Obama does the star-jumping.
-She's female celebrity.
+- You recall celebrity Michelle Obama is the one doing star-jumps.
 - A celebrity = matrix columns (12, 13).
-She is female = even number = 12 (Queen).
+- She is female = even number = 12 (Queen).
 - In the lovable category / suit = Hearts.
 - Card = Queen of Hearts.

 #### Third card (suicide bomber):
-- You remember the controversial Bin Laden doing a video of a suicide bomber.
+- You recall the controversial Bin Laden recording a video of a suicide bomber.
 - A controversial = matrix columns (5, 6).
-He is male = odd number = 5.
+- He is male = odd number = 5.
 - In the weird category / suit = Clubs.
 - Card = 5 of Clubs.